EmberExperts/ember-rollbar-client/README.md

     var ENV = {
       'emberRollbarClient': {
         accessToken: 'rollbar-write-client-token',
-        // By default Rollbar logging is enabled in every environment.
+        // By default Rollbar logging is enabled in every environment except test and development.
         // Here is an example if you want to use it only in production
         enabled: environment === 'production'
       };